Latex Mattress vs. Spring Mattress

 - Easy-to-find – Because spring mattresses are considered the most popular type, you won’t have a hard time finding a suitable one to try.

 - Lightweight – In general, the weight of a spring mattress can vary, depending on the materials and construction.
-But the basic ones are moderately light-weight, thus, allowing you to easily turn them when necessary.
+But the basic ones are moderately light-weight and allow you to easily turn them when necessary.

-- Wide Range of Options – Because of its popularity, you can find a huge array of spring model with different firmness levels.
+- Wide Range of Options – Because of their popularity, you can find a huge array of spring models with different firmness levels.

-- Expensive – They, and especially 100% natural latex models are generally going to be a lot more expensive as compared with other types of mattresses.
+- Expensive – These mattresses, and especially 100% natural latex models are generally going to be a lot more expensive as compared to other types of mattresses.

 - Heavy – Because they are made from 100% latex, these mattresses are much heavier than conventional innerspring models.

-- Short lifetime – In most cases, the layer that tears down rather quickly in a spring model is its top comfort layer.
-When this happens, the feeling of the springs poking you underneath is a potential risk.
+- Short lifetime – In most cases, the layer that tears down rather quickly in a spring model is the top comfort layer.
+When this happens, you may feel the springs poking you through the foam and mattress cover.
 Also, one reason why a spring model has a shorter lifespan is because it slowly sags over time.
-This will result in sleeping discomfort.

 - Noisy Springs – It is common to hear noises from innerspring mattresses in response to movements.
-This is normally brought about by the springs and coils and result in clunking sounds and annoying squeaking.
+That’s why you may hear clunking sounds and annoying squeaking.

 When it comes to choosing and buying a new mattress, latex is generally regarded to be a better choice than a traditional spring option.

-In contrast, going for the high-end all spring model, you are basically buying it for its luxurious cover and materials, which many high end models offer.
-In the end, however, these often do not offer any more comfort than your traditional low-end spring beds.
+If you go for the high-end all spring model, you are basically buying it for its luxurious cover and materials, but these often do not offer better comfort than your traditional low-end spring beds.

-Nevertheless, spring mattresses are still considerably good; but not as good as the latex mattresses when you compare both.
+Nevertheless, spring mattresses are still very good, but not as good as the latex mattresses when you compare them.
 In terms of comfort, latex mattresses are often the best choice.
-After all, comfort is the top goal of any mattress, right?

 Additionally, they deliver other benefits that you cannot find in spring mattresses.
-In humid areas where mold and dust are prevalent, having a latex model is a practical investment.
+In humid areas where mold and dust are prevalent, having a latex model is a great thing.

-All in all, latex models present more advantages and fewer disadvantages compared to the more common and less expensive spring/innerspring model.
+All in all, latex models have more advantages and fewer disadvantages compared to the more common and less expensive spring/innerspring models.
 This is the reason why latex mattresses have very high owner satisfaction ratings.

-At the end of the day, everything boils down to your personal choices.
-Choose a model that will suit not only your wants, but also to your needs.
+At the end of the day, everything depends on your personal choices.
+Choose a model that will suit not only your desires, but also your needs.

-Whether you go for the pricier latex mattress, or settle for the less expensive spring-made ones, or do a combination of the two and choose an exotic latex/foam/pocketed coil hybrid mattress, all that matters is that you have chosen a mattress that will help you sleep the night away.
+Whether you go for the pricier latex mattress, or settle for the less expensive spring-made ones, or choose a combination of the two and, all that matters is that you pick the mattress that will help you sleep get a quality night’s sleep.